tagspaces/documentation/docs/extensions/contact-viewer.md

 - Preview of VCF files
 - Click on an email will open your default email program
 - Click on a phone number will trigger the phone calling function of your device (if available)
-- These files can contain one or many contact, all of them will be displayed
+- These files can contain one or many contacts, all of them will be displayed
 - Search in the contact's content

 <CenteredImage